dtcenter/ufs-case-studies/docs/source/2019Haloween.rst

 .. warning:: The model run time step is reduced from the default 225s to 150s in this case due to the model instability in GFSv16beta.
 To set the time step, add ``dt_atmos=150`` to ``user_nl_ufsatm``

-Initial condition (IC)  files are created from GFS reanalysis dataset in nemsio format.
+Initial condition (IC) files are created from GFS operational dataset in NEMSIO format.
 The `GFS reanalysis dataset <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_ are used as 'truth' to compare with simulation results.

  .. container:: sphx-glr-footer
     :class: sphx-glr-footer-example